hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

 # which the script was executed from,
 # by the name of the module with a ".py" suffix,
 # so in our case it will try to look for "draw.py".
+#
-# If it will find one, it will import it.
+# If it found one, it will import it.
 # If not, it will continue to look for built-in modules.